RedTotally/Adam/README.md

 ## What does the output mean?

+- Epoch means the data point; you can take it as an attempt.
+- Loss value is how close the output is to the actual answer; the bigger it is, the more inaccurate it is.
+- The final answer... is the final answer the machine gives you, though not 100% accurate without sufficient attempts and data.
+- Then it will print an object that contains the data it will store, including the weightings, bias value and the attempts.

-//Skip the yapping if you know what machine learning is//
+// Skip the yapping if you know what machine learning is //

 If you are also new to machine learning, the learning follows a very simple formula, and you have probably seen it in high school: `y = wx + b`
 `w = weight, b = bias`

 It is like the linear equation: `y = mx + b`

-//Skip the yapping if you know what machine learning is//

-- Epoch means the data point; you can take it as an attempt.
-- Loss value is how close the output is to the actual answer; the bigger it is, the more inaccurate it is.
-- The final answer... is the final answer the machine gives you, though not 100% accurate without sufficient attempts and data.
-- Then it will print an object that contains the data it will store, including the weightings and the attempts.
+So, on every attempt, the computer will adjust the weightings and bias level, and try to make the y close to the value of the actual answer.

+In this model, it follows the steps (In a loop): Forward Propagation (Feed data) > Loss Function (Find the gap) > Backpropagation (Find what was wrong) > Gradient (Improve in what direction) > Gradient Descent (Improve)
+*Active function is skipped here because it will only make things worse in this model, as it cuts off the answers.
+You notice there are negative values in the training data, active functions make them zero, `max(x, 0)`.

+Yeah.